 Pay attention to and obey the advisories posted by County Health Officials.
-Stay out of water that has an odd color or odors.
+Stay out of water that is discolored, cloudy, or has any unusual or foul odors.
 Stay out of water near storm drain outfalls during and after rainfall events.
 Contact Environmental Health if you have a question about the water quality in any swimming area.

 The County of Santa Cruz Environmental Health Service has various programs working in cooperation with other agencies and volunteer groups, to protect and enhance the quality of waters of the